On the bilinear structure associated to Bezoutians: Isometries with given characteristic polynomial

 \begin{proof} The main idea is to use the skew Bezoutian.
-If we can find a polynomial $p\in k[T]$, which is $(-\eps)$-reciprocal and coprime to $q$ then the skew Bezoutian $B(p,q)$ provides an explicit answer to what we are looking for.
+If we can find a polynomial $p\in k[T]$, which is $(-\eps)$-reciprocal and coprime to $q$ then the skew Bezoutian $B^*(p,q)$ provides an explicit answer to what we are looking for.
 As discussed above, the skew Bezoutian comes equipped with an isometry of characteristic polynomial $q$ and is non-degenerate if $p$ and $q$ are coprime.
-Knowledge of $\Res(p,q)$ will further determine the discriminant of the space by Proposition~\ref{bez-determinant}.
+Knowledge of $\Res(p,q)$ will help us show that the bilinear form we construct is non-degenerate by Proposition~\ref{bez-res}.

 In the skew-symmetric case, where $\eps=-1$ and $d$ is assumed even, we may always find such a $p$.
 Indeed, the polynomial